Ace-FT/ace-ft/readme.md

 By default, *optimistic mode* is set to off, which means Ace will check the file availablity on IPFS by calling `checkFileAvailability` function.
 This function sends a HTTP HEAD request on different IPFS gateways stored in an environment variable (cloudflare at https://cloudflare-ipfs.com/ipfs, pinata at https://gateway.pinata.cloud/ipfs, W3s at https://w3s.link/ipfs, etc...), and the file's CID.

 When *optimistic mode* is set to on, `checkFileAvailability` function is not called, but the file availability on IPFS will not be verified before proceeding.
+In this mode it is assumed that the file will be available at some point before being downloaded.

   ### Downloading
 To be downloaded, the file needs to be available on IPFS.
 Before processing download, `checkFileAvailability` function is called until it returns `true` and the IPFS gateway URL where the file has been found.

   Once downloaded, the file gets unencrypted with the key from the result file of the iExec task.

 ## Use cases
 - Content monetization